Insurable Earnings - Drivers in the Transportation Industry

 even if they do not pick up or deliver goods.

 In order to determine if the driver meets the reporting requirements for other jurisdictions, the employer must determine if the driver is covered in that jurisdiction.
-For information on non-resident workers, see 12-04-12, Non-Resident Workers.
+For information on non-resident workers, refer to 12-04-12, Non-Resident Workers.

 Reporting the earnings of interjurisdictional drivers